-In addition to the traditional majors you’d expect at a state flagship university, here, unique interdisciplinary programs that blend such disciplines as languages with textiles, engineering with business, pharmaceuticals with engineering, and archaeology with marine sciences engage URI students in real-life, problem-solving initiatives.
+In addition to the traditional majors you’d expect at a state flagship university, here you find distinct interdisciplinary programs that blend such disciplines as languages with textiles, engineering with business, pharmaceuticals with engineering, and archaeology with marine sciences engage URI students in real-life, problem-solving initiatives.
 From developing new technologies for identifying and treating killer diseases, to the latest solutions for environmental challenges, to forensic sciences that protect against global and cyber terrorism, and more, the University of Rhode Island is prepared to help.

-More than 13,700 undergraduates and about 2,500 graduate students work side by side with more than 600 full-time, tenure-track teaching faculty, as well as with dedicated lecturers, researchers, and adjunct faculty.
+More than 16,000 undergraduate and graduate students work side by side with more than 721 full-time, tenure-track teaching faculty, as well as with hundreds of dedicated lecturers, researchers, and adjunct faculty.
 We’re proud to be an increasingly international community, with students from all over the nation and world.
-The University has about 120,000 alumni now living around the world.
+The University has 122,598 alumni now living around the world.